 For more on periods, vaginas and pregnancy, check out the Pee Safe website!

-This blog is written by Sarah Abraham
+✍️ This article was curated by Sarah Abraham